dakirk/EC444-Team2-Upneja-Martin-Kirk/quest-3/report.md

 ## Investigative Question
 ### What are steps you can take to make your device and system low power?
+- Scale down the rate at which the core is running
+- Avoid running multiple cores
+- Connect to WiFi only when necessary
+- Turn of peripherals when they are not being used

 ## Sketches and Photos
 ![Image](./images/setup.png)